 5) Don’t forget it’s Random Acts of Kindness Week!

-It’s a nice coincidence that Valentine’s Day falls in the middle of Random Acts of Kindness Week, in February.
+It’s a nice coincidence that Valentine’s Day always falls right around Random Acts of Kindness Week, in February.
 Kindness is often the seed that grows friendships, so it’s the perfect time to celebrate workplace friendships — and sow the seeds for a few new friendships.

 Download Your FREE Employee Recognition Calendar